DiggeriDont/Temu-Deeprock-Galactic/README.md

         - Random check for whether it's previsited with a loot table that is contingent on this.
         - Buidlings for the interior need to be constructed.
         -

+- Weapons system
+    - For melee and ranged, particular emphasis on melee.
+    - 3rd or first person.
+ADS For ranged, F or right click for block on melee
+    - OPENENDED FOR NOW

+-

+# Phase 2
+- Loot Table
+    - Different loot tables for drops/crates around the map and mining with mining being higher tier loot drops

+- Crafting system
+    - UI for the crafting system.

+- Lights on your suit that are (almost) required to see.
+    - Batteries fuel this.
+    - Batteries should be rarer than parts to craft one.
+    - At the start